-In addition to being one of the most nutritious foods on earth, lemons have a multitude of uses you might not know about.
-When life gives you lemons, use them to boost your health.
+In addition to being a highly nutritious food, lemons have a multitude of uses you might not know about.
+When life gives you lemons, use them to support your health.

 Water is the most important nutrient in your body.
 Cells need water in order to function properly.
 Not only that, but water is also required to remove toxins from every organ, and every body system.
-That’s why health professionals recommend drinking at least 8-10, 8-ounce glasses of water every day.
+It’s recommended that you drink at least 8-10, 8-ounce glasses of water every day.

-Since you’re already drinking plenty of water daily, why not take things to the next level, and add lemon?
-Lemon water provides additional vitamins and nutrients, including Vitamin C, potassium, calcium, and magnesium to help you stay hydrated – even if you aren’t getting enough water every day.1 Squeeze a spritz of lemon juice into your water bottle, or add extra slices of fresh lemon to that tall glass of ice water for a burst of beneficial flavor.
+Lemon water provides additional vitamins and nutrients, including Vitamin C, potassium, calcium, and magnesium to help you stay hydrated.
+2 Squeeze a spritz of lemon juice into your water bottle, or add extra slices of fresh lemon to that tall glass of ice water for a burst of beneficial flavor.

 Oranges aren’t the only citrus fruit packed with Vitamin C. Lemons are packed with this immune-boosting nutrient, too.
 How much?
-A medium-sized lemon contains about 40 grams of Vitamin C. This yellow fruit might just be your ticket to fighting off infections and maintaining a healthy immune system.
-2
+A medium-sized lemon contains about 40 grams of Vitamin C. This yellow fruit might just be your ticket to supporting a healthy immune system.3

 3. Digestive Health